 This guide uses a stricter filter: companies only make the main list if they have active published working student roles in our database where English is required and German is not required.
 That matters if you are an international student and cannot waste time applying to roles that quietly expect German in meetings, documentation, or customer work.

-Last updated: May 17, 2026.
-The company counts below come from the workingstudentjobs.de database on that date.
+Last updated: June 5, 2026.
+The company counts below come from the workingstudentjobs.de database of 14,218 active published working student listings on that date.
 External sources are used for context, not as the main ranking signal.

 Quick Answer

-The strongest English-friendly working student employers in Germany right now are SAP, Infineon Technologies, Siemens Energy, CARIAD, Airbus Defence and Space, Allianz Technology, Beiersdorf, Siemens, Boston Consulting Group, ABOUT YOU, RWE, Siemens Healthineers, Deutsche Börse Group, Celonis, Delivery Hero, and Hapag-Lloyd.
+The strongest English-friendly working student employers in Germany right now are SAP, Infineon Technologies, Siemens, Airbus Defence and Space, Siemens Energy, CARIAD, Hapag-Lloyd, Siemens Healthineers, BSH Home Appliances Group, Boston Consulting Group, RWE, Deutsche Börse Group, ABOUT YOU, Allianz Technology, and Brainlab.

-SAP and Infineon stand out by volume.
-On May 17, 2026, SAP had 74 active English-speaking, German-not-required working student roles in our database, and Infineon had 54.
-The next group is smaller but still meaningful, with Siemens Energy, CARIAD, Airbus Defence and Space, Allianz Technology, Beiersdorf, Siemens, BCG, ABOUT YOU, RWE, Siemens Healthineers, Deutsche Börse Group, Celonis, Delivery Hero, and Hapag-Lloyd each showing several current English-friendly roles.
-IONOS and QuantCo are also worth a close look even with fewer openings, because their current roles are strong fits for AI, backend, IT operations, and office operations students.
+SAP and Infineon lead by a wide margin.
+On June 5, 2026, SAP had 76 active English-speaking, German-not-required working student roles in our database, and Infineon had 46.
+The next group is smaller but still meaningful, with Siemens, Airbus Defence and Space, Siemens Energy, CARIAD, Hapag-Lloyd, Siemens Healthineers, BSH, BCG, RWE, Deutsche Börse Group, ABOUT YOU, Allianz Technology, and Brainlab each showing several current English-friendly roles.

 How We Chose the Companies